nomath4u/radiusnetworks.github.io/_posts/2014-04-27-how-to-make-a-raspberry-pi-turn-on-a-lamp-with-an-ibeacon.md

 <img style="margin:10px; height: 400px; float:middle;" src='http://i.imgur.com/3bHlrVG.png'>

 Once everything is connected, go ahead and plug the power switch into the wall and plug your light into the switch.
 Make sure any switches on the light itself are in the on position.
-Now we’re ready to test the power switch, to control the voltage on the GPIO pins we’ll be using the [Wiring PI](https://projects.drogon.net/raspberry-pi/wiringpi/) library which is installed by default on the Beacon Development Kit.
+Now we’re ready to test the power switch, to control the voltage on the GPIO pins we’ll be using the [Wiring Pi](https://projects.drogon.net/raspberry-pi/wiringpi/) library which is installed by default on the Beacon Development Kit.
 The first step is to change GPIO 1 into `OUT` mode.
 Then command the pin to turn on, which will activate the power switch and turn the light on.
-To do this run the following commands (shouting “Let there be light!” is optional ):
+To do this run the following commands (shouting “Let there be light!” is optional):

 ```
 $ gpio mode 1 out